BobGerman/BobGerman.github.io/recipes/mushroom-gravy.md

 1. Clean and slice the mushrooms about 1/8"
 2. Add oil and butter to a large skillet and melt over medium-high heat
 3. Add mushrooms and cook covered until done through, stirring occasionally.
-About half way thru stir in the salt; encourage the mushrooms to juice out.
+About half way thru stir in the garlic and salt; encourage the mushrooms to juice out
 4. Remove from heat and set side

 ### Gravy: